Under a Rock with Tig Notaro: Critical response

 Under a Rock received mostly positive critical reception.
 In a review for Paste, John-Michael Bond wrote, "Her sweet-natured lack of knowledge creates a space of equal power, free of the star-struck ass kissing of James Corden or Jimmy Fallon’s nonstop nostalgia parade.
 Most importantly, it’s not cruel or based on anything negative."
 Writing for Slashfilm, Ethan Anderton stated, "The weird part of this program is that Amazon and their Alexa assistant are clearly sponsoring the show, because they help out with musical cues, hints, information, and more.
 It’s a little forced, but Tig Notaro’s dry charm makes it all coalesce together into something awkwardly hilarious."

 Accolades

 The series was nominated for a 2020 Producers Guild of America Award in the Outstanding Short-Form Program category.
+The series won the Branded Content: Series award at the 10th Streamy Awards.